-Written by Writer’s Guild award winner Philip Osment and with a cast including Jim Pope and multi-award winning actress Jeanette Rourke, Hearing Things follows the journey of six characters’ struggles with mental health.
+Written by Writer’s Guild award winner Philip Osment and with a cast including Jim Pope and Jeanette Rourke, Hearing Things follows the journey of six characters’ struggles with mental health.
 Nicholas is a psychiatrist battling with the demands of his work and trying to keep his marriage alive.
 His father is showing early signs of Alzheimer’s and he is finding it increasingly hard to cope.
 When an “SUI” (serious untoward incident) occurs to one of Nicholas’ patients his life is turned upside down.

 Created after 5 years of extensive research and development at some of the top mental health care facilities in the UK, Hearing Things considers the relationships between psychiatry and medication, doctor and patient.